cisco/mindmeld/docs/source/blueprints/food_ordering.rst

 .. code:: python

    >>> conv.say('Hi there!')
    ['Hello.
-Some nearby popular restaurants you can order delivery from are Dinosaurs Vietnamese Sandwiches - Boardman Pl, Dinosaurs Vietnamese Sandwiches - Market St, Pera']
+Some nearby popular restaurants you can order delivery from are Curry Up Now, Ganim's Deli, Firetrail Pizza.]
    >>> conv.say("I'd like to order from Saffron 685 today")
    ['Great, what would you like to order from Saffron 685?']
    >>> conv.say("I would like two dolmas and a meza appetizer plate")